 Note: New Zealand's tax system allows 'negative gearing' (ie, investors can offset the excess of interest costs over net rental income against their other income for tax purposes) but does not impose any tax on capital gains, making borrowing for property investment more attractive in after-tax terms than in almost any other 'advanced' economy.
-Sources: Real Estate Institute of NZ: Reserve Bank of New Zealand (Tables C30, C31 and C40).
+Sources: Real Estate Institute of NZ; RBNZ (Tables C31 and C40).
 Return to "What's New".